brummer10/GxPlugins.lv2/README.md

 ## Plugin Summary

+*Disclaimer* The product names modeled in this software are trademarks of their respective companies that do not endorse and are not associated or affiliated with this simulation.
+All trademarks are the property of their respective holders.

 #### Overdrive
 * GxBottleRocket.lv2 - Based on the [Mesa V1 Bottle Rocket](http://mesaboogie.com/support/out-of-production/v-1-bottle-rocket.html) tube overdrive
 * GxDOP250.lv2 - Based on the [Analog Man DOD OD-250 Yellow Overdrive](https://www.buyanalogman.com/DOD_OD_250_p/am-dod-250.htm)